-O I AIN ADARDIZED AFFROACII 1.
-Qualitative disclosures

-For portfolios under the Standardized Approach:

-Names of credit rating agencies used, plus reasons for any changes:

-Bank has approved all the seven External Credit Rating Agencies accredited by RBI for the purpose of credit risk rating of domestic borrower accounts that forms the basis for determining risk weights under Standardized Approach.

-External Credit Rating Agencies approved are:

-- 1. CRISIL

-- CARE

-- 3. India Ratings and Research Private Limited (Formerly FITCH INDIA)

-- 4. ICRA

-- 5. Brickwork Ratings India Pvt.
-Ltd. (BRICKWORK)

-- 6. SMERA Ratings Ltd.

-- 7. INFOMERICS Valuation and Rating Pvt.
-Ltd. (INFOMERICS)

-Bank is also using the ratings of the following international credit rating agencies for assigning risk weights to claims for capital adequacy purposes where the exposure can be specified as international exposure:

-- 1. Fitch;

-- 2. Moody's and

-- 3. Standard & Poor's

-With respect to external credit rating, Bank is using long term ratings for risk weighting all long term claims and unrated short term claims on the same counterparty.
-However, short term rating of a counterparty is used only to assign risk weight to all short term claims of the obligor and not to risk weight unrated long term claims on the same counterparty.
+1. Qualitative disclosures For portfolios under the Standardized Approach: Names of credit rating agencies used, plus reasons for any changes: Bank has approved all the seven External Credit Rating Agencies accredited by for the purpose of credit risk rating of domestic borrower accounts that form basis for determining risk weights under Standardized Approach.
+External Credit Rating Agencies approved are: CRISIL CARE India Ratings and Research Private Limited (Formerly FITCH INDIA) ICRA Brickwork Ratings India Pvt.
+Ltd. (BRICKWORK) Acuite Rating &amp; Research (Formerly SMERA Ratings Ltd) INFOMERICS Valuation and Rating Pvt.
+Ltd. (INFOMERICS) Bank is also using the ratings of the following international credit rating agencies for assigning risk weights to claims for capital adequacy purposes where the exposure can be specified as international exposure: 1.
+Fitch; 2.
+Moody's and 3.
+Standard & Poor's With respect to external credit rating, Bank is using long term rating weighting all long term claims and unrated short term claims on counterparty.
+However, short term rating of a counterparty is used only to weight to all short term claims of the obligor and not to risk weight unrated claims on the same counterparty.